What Determines Alimony?

 Contested Alimony Hearings

 Because the factors that a family law judge would consider in a contested alimony hearing are very similar to those to be considered in a property distribution dispute, it is common to negotiate alimony claims, amounts and durations together with equitable distribution issues, especially in cases involving complex asset division problems.
-Alimony is taxable to the recipient and deductible for the payer, subject to IRS limitations.
-Sound tax planning in connection with both property division and alimony negotiations can serve to protect the marital estate so that both spouses can come out better than they otherwise might.

 Get Accessible, Proven Help With Alimony Issues

 As an experienced attorney and the principal of Baker Law I offer comprehensive advice and surefooted representation on any alimony or asset protection issues.
 Call (978) 922-2888 to learn how your situation can be resolved on favorable terms.
 You can also email me and I will respond within 24 hours.
 In many cases I can help you through mediation, negotiation and settlement.
-As a last resort or when the situation warrants, I am a seasoned litigator who will pursue your issue in the courts.

 Learn How We Can Help You